RA1990/mongo-newsletter/README.md

+# apple transactional email

-# mongo-newsletter
+# Tech Stack

- # using foundation Zurb Foundation Framework , Sass, html and Adobe
+## Zurb foundation email frame work

+## Sass

+## Html

+## Adobe

+# if you clone repo just make sure you have zurb foundation framework installed on your local machine